 \paragraph{Parallelograms}

-When $G$ is a graph with $2$ edges $e, f$ (disjoint or not), then its graphical zonotope $\ZG$ is a parallelogram.
-Its 4 vertices correspond to the acyclic orientations of these edges, and each of its 4 Edges correspond to the contraction of one edge and an orientation of the other.
+When $G$ is a graph with $2$ arcs $e, f$ (disjoint or not), then its graphical zonotope $\ZG$ is a parallelogram.
+Its 4 vertices correspond to the acyclic orientations of these arcs, and each of its 4 edges correspond to the contraction of one arc and an orientation of the other.